 The academics program will provide differentiated academic instruction for the individual’s needs and benefit.

-A chicken coop used to teach clients how to care for animals.
 A greenhouse where clients will learn how to grow plants and vegetables.
-The eggs, plants, and vegetables will be sold at local farmer’s markets to help clients learn commerce.
+They will also sell the produce at local farmer’s markets to help clients learn commerce.

 Teach clients different arts and crafts.
 When appropriate, clients would be taught specific skills to create projects that could be sold at boutiques and farmer’s markets.